apoorvaKR12695/Face-Emotion-Detection-/README.md

 ![confusion](https://user-images.githubusercontent.com/102009481/168104085-260ff2ed-5448-4338-8d61-a5e7133fce64.png)

-We trained the neural network and we achieved the highest validation accuracy of 62.43%.
+We trained the neural network and we achieved the highest training accuracy of 74.43%.
 After using test data to check how well our model generalize, we score an astounding 63.17% on the test set.

 # Deployment of streamlit webApp in Heroku and Streamlit